rebelsky/csc207c/_eboards/eboard17.md

   redos of the prior LAs.
 (I realize you may not get the originals in time to redo.
 However, not all of you submitted them in the first go-round.)
-* One LA is not like the others.
+* One LA is not like the others (ADT design/PUMishment).
 This one asks you to do something new.
 But you have from now until Friday to do it.
+* If there's ever an LO for which you want me to release an LA, let me know.

 ### New MP